aziesel/CSC502_Project/README.md

 notebooks/toy_network_and_data_preprocessing.ipynb: This notebook details the analysis of the Les Misérables network with the non-distributed 'python-louvain' library, as well as the preprocessing done to convert the ArXiv metadata into a coauthorship network.

-CSC502 Presentation_ArchinukMacDonaldZiesel.pdf: a PDF version of our slides for the class presentation.
+CSC502 Presentation_Archinuk_MacDonald_Ziesel.pdf: a PDF version of our slides for the class presentation.